Lost Boy Larry: Search and rescue

 When the search teams arrived south of the concrete plant, however, only abandoned trucks and cars with nobody inside, discarded kitchen appliances, garbage, and water tanks turned up.
 Three Civil Air Patrol pilots sighted an abandoned truck east of the Manzano Mountains, and a helicopter was dispatched to the area, but this too proved fruitless.
 As dusk fell on Wednesday, Larry replied that it was raining at his location, after King asked him if he could still see the sun.
 The Fourth of July Canyon in the Manzano Mountains was experiencing rain at the time, prompting ARCA to search the area.
 Meanwhile, King asked Larry to yell into his microphone to see if he could spot the landing lights of a Piper Cherokee, manned by T. C. Ashby of the Las Cruces Civil Air Patrol, as it flew by the Manzanos.
-Larry yelled as Ashby flew over Chilili, but when searchers reached the area, no truck was found on ground.
+Larry yelled as Ashby flew over Chilili, but when searchers reached the area, no truck was found on the ground.

 In all 150 persons equipped with directional finders and radio monitors scoured the foothills of central New Mexico by the end of Wednesday.
 Sargent W. A. Schmidt of the Civil Air Patrol reported that the search teams had still not discredited the possibility of the signal being a hoax.
-He opined: "I personally have never had any doubt that this is the real thing.
+He opined: "I have never had any doubt that this is the real thing.
 I heard the kid crying.
 I just can't believe it isn't the real thing."
-Thursday, August 9, dawned especially hot in Albuquerque, the following hours reaching temperatures into the 90s of degrees Fahrenheit.
+Thursday, August 9, dawned especially hot in Albuquerque, the following hours reaching temperatures into the 90 degree Fahrenheit.
 Civilian men and women, both teenage and adult, from greater Albuquerque volunteered to search for Larry that Thursday.